I opened my eyes and saw something that made no sense.

 I felt totally exposed in a long tattered t-shirt that barely covered my upper thighs.
 Whose was it anyway?
 Where were my favourite baggy PJs?
 I barely nodded at this dark stranger, who promptly threw a pillow at me, followed by a pair of tattered jeans, which he picked up from the floor among other items strewn around haphazardly.

 I looked gingerly around the messy room.
-The window had not budged and everything about the room was wrong.
+The window had not budged, and everything about the place was wrong.

 “What a mess,” I managed to croak.

 “Guess you got to tidy your room and do the laundry,” the stranger replied, as he opened the door and walked out, leaving an open passage into the unknown.